322 pointsby freetonik8 months ago53 comments

 What looks like irrational exuberance to sceptics is a perfectly reasonable attempt to not miss out on the next "iPhone moment" by the believers.

-• ryandrake9 days ago
+• ryandrake8 months ago

 But the land they're grabbing is desert with no water and no access roads.
 Does anyone besides the few with their wealth invested in AI believe that AI is the next iPhone moment?

-• overfeed9 days ago
+• overfeed8 months ago

 > Does anyone besides the few with their wealth invested in AI believe that AI is the next iPhone moment?